loopbackio/loopback.io/pages/en/lb4/Testing-the-API.md

 ---

 {% include previous.html content="
-This article continues off from [Defining and validating the API](./Defining-and-validating-the-API.html).
+This article continues off from [Defining the API using top-down approach](./Defining-the-API-using-top-down-approach.html).
 " %}

 {% include important.html content="The top-down approach for building LoopBack